Get answers for your health queries from top Doctors for FREE!

 Risk of heart attack after bypass surgery in pediatrics

 A heart attack after bypass surgery in pediatrics is a rare but serious complication.
-It can occur as a result of a clot in the bypass graft or a blockage in the native coronary artery.
-Symptoms in children can be similar to those in adults, but may also vary depending on the child's age.
+It can occur due to a clot in the bypass graft or a blockage in the native coronary artery.
+Symptoms in children can be similar to those in adults but may also vary depending on the child's age.

 Chest pain or discomfort: This may feel like a pressure or squeezing sensation in the chest.